The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Confluent epimorphisms

 Let us recall some results shown in \cite{WJC-RPR-Fraisse}

-\begin{theorem} Given two finite graphs $G$ and $H$, the following conditions are equivalent for an epimorphism $f\colon G\to H$: \begin{enumerate} \item $f$ is confluent; \item for every edge $P\in E(H)$ and for every vertex $a\in V(G)$ such that $f(a)\in P$, there is an edge $E\in E(G)$ and a connected set $R\subseteq V(G)$ such that $E\cap R\ne \emptyset$, $f(E)=P$, $a\in R$, and $f(R)=\{f(a)\}$; \item for every edge $P\in E(H)$ and every component $C$ of $f^{-1}(P)$ there is an edge $E$ in $C$ such that $f(E)=P$. \end{enumerate} \end{theorem}
+\begin{theorem} Given two finite graphs $G$ and $H$, the following conditions are equivalent for an epimorphism $f\colon G\to H$: \begin{enumerate} \item $f$ is confluent; \item for every edge $P\in E(H)$ and for every vertex $a\in G$ such that $f(a)\in P$, there is an edge $E\in E(G)$ and a connected set $R\subseteq G$ such that $E\cap R\ne \emptyset$, $f(E)=P$, $a\in R$, and $f(R)=\{f(a)\}$; \item for every edge $P\in E(H)$ and every component $C$ of $f^{-1}(P)$ there is an edge $E$ in $C$ such that $f(E)=P$. \end{enumerate} \end{theorem}

-The following theorem is an analogue to \cite[I, p.
-213]{JJC-Confluent}.
-Its proof is a direct consequence of definitions. \begin{theorem} Let $f\colon F\to G$ be a confluent epimorphism between topological graphs, let $Q$ be a closed connected subgraph of $G$, and let $C$ be a component of $f^{-1}(Q)$.
-Then the restriction $f|_C$ is confluent. \end{theorem}

-\begin{lemma} Let $\{F_n,\alpha_n\}$ be an inverse sequence of finite graphs, where each $\alpha_n$ is a confluent epimorphism.
-Let $F$ denote its inverse limit.
-Then for each $n$, the map $\alpha^\infty_n\colon F\to F_n$ is a confluent epimorphism. \end{lemma} \begin{proof} Compare with Theorem 2.1.23 in \cite{Macias}.
-See also the proof of Theorem \ref{arc-dense}.
+The following two propositions will be needed later. \begin{proposition}[ {\cite[Proposition 4.5]{WJC-RPR-Fraisse}}] Let $\{F_n,\alpha_n\}$ be an inverse sequence of finite graphs, where each $\alpha_n$ is a confluent epimorphism.
+Let ${\bf F}$ denote its inverse limit.
+Then for each $n$, the map $\alpha^\infty_n\colon {\bf F}\to F_n$ is a confluent epimorphism. \end{proposition}